 Boy & Girl Scout Troop Lab Tours

-Boy and Girl Scout Troops based in Hoboken visit Stevens to tour Davidson Lab and view demonstrations in the wave tank guided by Stevens faculty.
+Boy and Girl Scout Troops based in Hoboken visit Stevens to tour such facilities as Davidson Lab to view demonstrations in the wave tank guided by Stevens faculty.

 Senior Design Projects Oriented to Hoboken and Urban Issues